CoryBorek/notes-md/classes/cs4720/module5/index.md

 # Multiply in MIPS

- Mips provides a separate pair o32-bitr registers to contain the 64 bit product, called Hi and Lo
+ Mips provides a separate pair of 32-bit registers to contain the 64 bit product, called Hi and Lo

  MIPS has two instructions